 Each State is assigned a fixed overall sample size.
-The frame is stratified into 174,000 nonempty State/MSA/BOS-by-NAICS4/5 strata.
+The frame is stratified into approximately 174,000 nonempty State/MSA/BOS-by-NAICS4-5/ownership strata.
 Each time a sample is selected, a 6-panel allocation of the 1.2 million sample units among these strata is performed.
 The largest establishments are removed from the allocation because they will be selected with certainty once during the 6-panel cycle.
-For the remaining noncertainty strata, a set of minimum sample size requirements based on the number of establishments in each cell is used to ensure coverage for industry and MSAs.
-For each State/MSA/BOS-by-NAICS4/5 stratum, a sample allocation is calculated using a power allocation.
-Two factors influence the power allocation.
+For the remaining noncertainty strata, a set of minimum sample size requirements based on the number of establishments in each cell is used to ensure coverage for industries and MSAs.
+For each State/MSA/BOS-by-NAICS4-5/ownership stratum, a sample allocation is calculated using a power Neyman allocation.
+Two factors influence the power Neyman allocation.
 One is the square root of the employment size of each stratum.
 In general, strata with higher levels of employment are allocated more sample than strata with lower levels of employment.